”No” Votes On City Council

 Multiple Dates

 On multiple occasions, I have voted “no” on funding for the Riverwalk.
 The Riverwalk has been a welcome addition to the City since it started in 2002 but it also receives a disproportionate amount of City money.
-I have repeatedly stated that I will not vote for any additional funding for the Riverwalk until all of the City’s parks are safe and usable (read more about inequitable parks funding HERE).
+I have repeatedly stated that I will not vote for any additional funding for the Riverwalk until all of the City’s neighborhood parks are safe and usable (read more about inequitable parks funding HERE).
 With that, there are instances where additional funding for the Riverwalk is tied to reimbursements or funding for agreed-upon services.
 If there was an actual risk of vendors or individuals not being paid, I would have requested that portion be pulled and voted on separately so the City honors their financial commitments.
-That has never been a possibility though so my votes have remained and will remain a consistent “no” until all City parks are given much-needed attention and equitable funding.
+That has never been a possibility though so my votes have remained and will remain a consistent “no” until all neighborhood City parks are given much-needed attention and equitable funding.